DE0CH/velarium/docs/ib/ib_docs.md

 |png          |png: File         |This stores the screenshot of the first page to be displayed on the results page.                                          |
 |text         |text: String[]    |This is the content of the paper, extracted in plain text form to increase the search speed.                               |

-I realised that the user wants more flexibility to add and remove tag that I cannot foresee during development, so I've generalized the class to allow for more flexibility.
+I realised that the the client might want more flexibility to add and remove tag that I cannot foresee during development, so I've generalized the class to allow for more flexibility.

 #### Methods
 This class does not have any method.